Charles James Murray: Career

 Murray was elected as a Member of Parliament (MP) for Hastings in 1880, a position he resigned in 1883.
 He was elected Member of Parliament for Coventry in 1895 until he retired at the 1906 general election.

 He later served as Third Secretary of the Diplomatic Service and was an officer in the Ross and Cromarty Mountain Battery, Royal Garrison Artillery.
 Between 1917 and 1918, he fought in the World War I and was awarded the Officier de Mérite Agricole.

 Personal life

-On 9 August 1875, Murray was married to Lady Anne Francesca Wilhelmina Finch, a daughter of Heneage Finch, 6th Earl of Aylesford and the former Jane Wightwick Knightley (the only daughter and heiress of John Wightwick Knightley of Offchurch Bury).
+On 9 August 1875, Murray was married to Lady Anne Francesca Wilhelmina Finch, a daughter of Heneage Finch, 6th Earl of Aylesford and Jane, only daughter and heiress of John Wightwick Knightley of Offchurch Bury.
 Her brothers, Heneage and Charles, both succeeded their father as the 7th and 8th Earl of Aylesford.
-Together, they lived at Lochcarron, Ross-shire in Scotland and were the parents of:
+Together, they lived at Lochcarron, Ross-shire in Scotland and were the parents of two sons, Alastair and Charles, and a daughter, Sybil.
+Sybil's daughter, Mary Willoughby, married Lt.-Gen. Sir Edward Dacre Howard-Vyse in 1940.